On-Campus Work (F and J Students)

 - W-4 special instructions for "nonresident aliens"

-W-2: You will be sent a W-2 form, also known as the Wage and Tax Statement, by January 31st.
+W-2: By January 31st of the following tax year, you will be sent a W-2 form, also known as the Wage and Tax Statement, .
 The W-2 reports your annual wages and the amount of taxes withheld from your paycheck.
 At Columbia, Payroll in the Finance Division is responsible for the W-2.
+Access an electronic copy of your W-2 here.